Frequently Asked Questions

 DIS alum Sophie Brickman (Brandeis '16, HSSP and Psychology Major) can tell you why: “Copenhagen is a city of contrasts.
 It is peaceful and calm — one of the happiest cities in the world — while also bustling and exciting.
 It's an intersection of strong European and Scandinavian culture; diverse, but very Danish.
 The stimulating and relaxing spirit of Copenhagen, for me, can be summed up in my daily routine of taking the perfectly timed public bus into the city, picking up a cinnamon roll and cup of coffee at a cozy coffee shop, talking with the barista and heading to class with a Danish scarf warding off the chilly Copenhagen breeze.”

-Brandeis in Copenhagen is an intensive, business and economics-focused summer program in Copenhagen, Denmark, once deemed the happiest nation in the world.
+Brandeis in Copenhagen is an intensive, business and economics-focused summer program in Copenhagen, Denmark, the capital city of the happiest nation in the world.
 This program will deepen your understanding of business practices, economic theory and policy from U.S., Scandinavian, and European perspectives.
-Additional non-academic related excursions focus on creating a deeper understanding of contemporary life and culture in Denmark.
+Additional excursions focus on creating a deeper understanding of contemporary life and culture in Denmark.

 The program consists of three courses, students will select two, taught in English and is a collaborative exchange program between Brandeis University and DIS Copenhagen.